Solid State Bus-Comp: A Large-Scale and Diverse Dataset for Dynamic Range Compressor Virtual Analog Modeling: Experiments

 \section{Experiments}

-In this section, we conducted benchmark experiments in various black-box and grey-box models and available commercial plugins to verify the effectiveness and facilitate the use of Diff-SSL-G-Comp.
+In this section, we conducted benchmark experiments to verify the effectiveness and facilitate the use of Solid State Bus-Comp.
 We also conducted ablation studies on different data subsets to illustrate the effectiveness of improved data scale and diversity.